Read time: 5 minutes

 Just like any other feature, this one also might not be suitable for all individuals.
 Some of its limitations are-

 Data loss is not a new issue; it can occur anytime.
 Many times the administrator deletes user mailboxes in Exchange Online due to data loss.
-That’s why it is essential to backup all your data at a regular interval.
-Another important aspect to keep in mind is the security of information that is confidential in nature.
+Hence, it is crucial to regularly back up all your data.
+Equally important is safeguarding confidential information for security reasons.

-All these factors are tick marked when you use Kernel Office 365 Backup and Restore, which is a professional utility designed with the ability to take backup of all the mailbox data of Office 365 and Exchange.
-The smart filters allow users to save selective data only according to their needs and preferences.
-The backup process is a cakewalk and can be performed without any issue.
-The top priority is the security of the data involved.
+All these factors are tick marked when you use Kernel Office 365 Backup and Restore.
+This professional tool is specifically crafted to backup all Office 365 and Exchange mailbox data.
+With smart filters, users can selectively save data based on their preferences.
+The backup process is incredibly straightforward and hassle-free.
+Ensuring the utmost security of the data is our top priority.

 Applying rules can be very handy when you use plus addressing with your Exchange Online email id.